seasonSH/DocFace/README.md

 --output /path/to/output.npy
 ```

-Notice that when extracting features using a sibling network, we assume that the images are in the order of template, selfie, template, selfie ...
-One needs to change the code for other cases.
+Notice that the images in the image list follow the same naming convention of the training dataset.
+That is, ID images should start with "A\*\*" and selfie images should start with "B\*\*".
+An example imagelist.txt is given in the repo.

 ## Models